 Over the years, I have tried many different protein powders.
 I started with soy and then found a soy/whey mix called Aria that I used for years until I found Jay Robb Whey Protein.
 I love the taste of Jay Robb Whey Protein and the fact that it is sweetened with stevia.
-However, after doing so much research on dairy (see my post about the dangers of dairy for PCOS) recently and discovering what I think are the downsides of dairy for women with PCOS, I started to question my whey protein choice.
+However, after doing so much research on dairy (see my post about the dangers of dairy for PCOS) and discovering the downsides of dairy for women with PCOS, I started to question my whey protein choice.
 Whey is a byproduct in the production of cheese.
 Rather than discard the liquid portion of the milk that remains after cheese has curdled, producers further process whey into a variety of forms, including whey protein powder.
 Whey protein contains lactose which can causes digestion issues.
 I also discovered that whey is very acidic.

 I wanted to find a protein powder that I felt confident recommending – something organic, that tastes good, is high in protein and low in carbs and sugar and won’t break the bank.
 I have taste-tested many different powders and finally found a product that I am excited to share with you.

 PCOS Diva Power Protein is perfect for women with Polycystic Ovarian Syndrome: gluten-free, grain-free, dairy-free, soy-free and 97% pure protein.
 PCOS Diva Power Protein gives your favorite smoothies and other recipes a nutritional boost.
 You will love the smooth and creamy vanilla flavor that is easy to digest and optimized to deliver 21 highly concentrated grams of protein per serving.
 Added to your morning smoothie, my Power Protein will give you the energy and blood sugar stability you have been looking for.

 - From hormone-free, antibiotic-free, beef raised in Sweden on pasture with no GMO feed